gal-passi/FamAnalysis/README.md

 # Overview

 The FamAnalysis pipeline processes large datasets of missense variants and ranks them based on their pathogenicity compared to other variants in the dataset.
-We provide here a user friendly command line interface of the DSRank methodology outlined in our [paper](https://academic.oup.com/bib/article/25/4/bbae346/7717952).
+We provide here a user-friendly command line interface of the DSRank methodology outlined in our [paper](https://academic.oup.com/bib/article/25/4/bbae346/7717952).
 We hope to extend the interface to include FamRank in the near future.
 ![pipeline_](https://github.com/user-attachments/assets/aff5dcc9-cfdd-4643-9fc3-e56a53375278)

 **Updates to current version:**